 Note that this mode is only available if particle types have been defined, i.e. if the particle property

-The Suppress inter-molecular bonds option restricts generation of bonds to pairs of particles that
+The Suppress inter-molecular bonds option restricts generation of bonds to particles that

 Molecule Identifier property.

-Molecule Identifier property is not defined, this option has no effect.
+Molecule Identifier particle property is not defined, this option has no effect.

-Like with particles, OVITO supports the assignment of arbitrary properties to bonds which have been generated by this modifier or read from the input file.
+Like with particles, OVITO supports the assignment of arbitrary properties to bonds which have been generated by this modifier or which were read from an input data file.
 Certain bond properties, which are listed in this section, are used by OVITO to control the visualization of bonds.
 By setting the values of these properties, for example using the Compute property modifier, you can adjust the visual representation of bonds, even on a per-bond basis.

 OVITO stores a triplet of integer numbers with every bond in the